gatariee/ldrgen/README.md

 ```

 ## Usage with Encrypted Shellcode
-If you intend to use encrypted payload, `ldrgen` can perform XOR encryption of the binfile for you by specifying the `-enc` and `-key` flags when running the tool.
+If you intend to use encrypted payload, `ldrgen` can perform XOR encryption of the binfile for you by specifying the `-enc` and passing in a key to the `-args` flag when running the tool.

 This operation creates a temporary file "shellcode.bin.enc" in your current working directory.
 Specify `--cleanup` to delete this file afterwards.

-Make sure to specify a loader token that supports encryption, some are: `inline_xor`, `createthread_xor`
+Make sure to specify a loader token that supports encryption, some are: `inline_xor`, `createthread_xor`, `createthread_xor_sleep`.

 ## Example (calc.exe)
 ```bash